What to Consider When Buying a Porsche

 I also want to point out that some models of 997 are less susceptible, if not immune, to all or any of these issues, either due to model type or year.
 I know that the tales on Porsche forums make for some pretty worrying reading in regard to these issues.
 They scared me when I first read about them.

 Early 2005 cars had a smaller IMS bearing installed.
 These were changed, but you will need to do some research to be more precise.
 Dates on the various forums seem to alter, so don't always take everything they say to be gospel.
-The earlier cars fitted with the smaller IMS, the more susceptible to major failure than the revised bearing.
+The earlier cars fitted with the smaller IMS are more susceptible to major failure than those with the revised bearing.
 But revised bearings are not a cure, so don't assume that a car equipped with this upgraded IMS bearing means there is no risk.

-You should stay away from early 997, i.e. those delivered in late 2004 to some time in 2005 (do your own research to be 100% sure).
-The price of the early 997 reflects the potential issues, but if you find a car with a good service history and get your ppi done, you are in a good place.
-Early cars with the smaller bearing can in fact have an advantage over later revised bearing 997.1's, as the fix to these LMS issues is far cheaper as less labour is required.
+You should stay away from early 997, i.e., those delivered in late 2004 to some time in 2005 (do your own research to be 100% sure).
+The price of the early 997 reflects the potential issues, but if you find a car with a good service history and get your pre-purchase inspection done, you are in a good place.
+Early cars with the smaller bearing can, in fact, have an advantage over later revised bearing 997.1's, as the fix to these LMS issues is far cheaper as less labor is required.
 Check out a company called LN Engineering for really detailed information about what is involved in swapping it out.

 Note: If you want to know whether the car you are looking at is installed with the larger or smaller IMS bearing, get hold of the VIN number.
 It is possible to check this information.
 Again, visit Porsche owner forums.

 Which 997 you choose will come down to personal taste.
 I have listed the model types below with a brief synopsis of each.